 Tenor Russell Thomas inaugurates the series on April 9 with Schumann's impassioned Dichterliebe

-(Los Angeles) March 18, 2021 — LA Opera is launching a new Signature Recital Series to showcase world-class artists in intimate online performances.
+(Los Angeles) March 18, 2021 [see updates] — LA Opera is launching a new Signature Recital Series to showcase world-class artists in intimate online performances.
 Tenor Russell Thomas launches the series on April 9, with subsequent recitals featuring mezzo-soprano J'nai Bridges, soprano Christine Goerke, soprano Julia Bullock and mezzo-soprano Susan Graham.

 Filmed in performance venues across the country and in Europe, the five full-length recitals will be available for on-demand viewing for several weeks after their initial streaming dates, through July 1.
 Access to the complete series is $30 for LA Opera subscribers and $45 for the general public.
 For access, visit LAOpera.org/signature.
 The Signature Recital Series is part of LA Opera's On Now platform of digital programming.

 "As our return to live public performances draws ever nearer, we wanted to whet our audience's appetites for great singing through a hand curated collection of musical performances," said Christopher Koelsch, LA Opera's Sebastian Paul and Marybelle Musco President and CEO.
 "Three of our company favorites join two LA Opera newcomers to present recitals of music that's beautiful, meaningful and entertaining—all at once."